GavinHuttley/tib/source/python/functions.rst

 You can see that ``a`` was affected, while ``b`` was not.

-It's of course also possible to have used a function for this, and such a function already exists in python, ``reversed``.
-We could have done ``reversed(a)`` instead (although it's not quite so simple since ``reversed`` returns a "generator", which we will get to later).

 So with a method, it operates on the specific instance of data to which it's bound.
-For a function, you need to explicitly provide the data to the function as an argument.
+For a function, you need to explicitly provide the data to the function as an argument as we did in our above usage of the builtin function ``sorted()``.
+To use a method, you don't need to provide the data it will operate on, but for a function you do.

 Here are the key patterns for using a method: